OmegaDroid/quokka/README.md

 Requirements
 ============

-Quokka requires Django 1.7+, this cn be obtained here 'https://www.djangoproject.com/download/1.7b2/tarball/'.
+Quokka requires Django 1.7+, this can be obtained here 'https://www.djangoproject.com/download/1.7b2/tarball/'.

+It also requires django_cookbook which can obtained here 'https://github.com/OmegaDroid/django_cookbook'